Pierre-LouisBJT/yc-interview-prep/README.md

-# yc-interview-prep
+# YC interview prep using OpenAI real time API

-Get ready for that YC interview
+Get ready for that YC interview!